Trustees and Meetings

 Eleanor was appointed to the board of trustees in 2020.
 She has worked in the voluntary sector in Swansea for over 20 years and was born and brought up in the area.

 She is currently Director of Discovery, the Student Volunteering Services in Swansea University.
-Eleanor has worked and volunteered in a wide range of organisations including supporting vulnerable families, youth homelessness, community regeneration.
+Eleanor has worked and volunteered in a wide range of organisations including supporting vulnerable families, youth homelessness and community regeneration.
 She has also been an Equalities and Rights trainer and consultant to voluntary and public sector organisations across the UK.

 Dr Ashraf Mikael